 - Building tree-houses in the nearby forest as a second-dwelling place is a beautiful idea.
 Many takers of this modern idea find solace in nature and deeply connect with Mother Earth.

 - Camping and trekking activities among the youth should be carried out to bring awareness of nature.
 However, garbage collection and the cleanliness of the camping site should be taken care of.

-- “connect with nature” programs should be organized frequently to create curiosity among young minds.
+- “Connect with Nature” programs should be organized frequently to create curiosity among young minds.
 Seminars, workshops, and small treks can be considered to teach the kids more about nature.

 So, the next time the pet dogs start barking hysterically in loud voices, it’s a clear sign that something is wrong.
-Not necessarily an earthquake because no scientific link has been proven yet.
+It is not necessarily an earthquake because no scientific link has been proven yet.
 It can be any general danger also.
 But as responsible nature lovers, we should heed the signs nature gives as warnings before any disaster because proximity to nature enhances the sensitivity to detect dangers.